Tanmeet-0/Negative_Image_Generator/README.md

-# Negative Image Converter
+# Negative Image Generator

-A python program that converts a image into a negative image.
+A python program that generates a negative image of an image.

 A negative image is an image in which the darkest areas appear light and the lightest area appear dark.